core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    * The four least significant bits encode the 'nonce' length in bytes minus 1, namely 'm'.

    * The fifth least significant bit is the "No Forward Secrecy" 'p' bit, see {{no-fs-signaling}}.
 The sender peer indicates its wish to run KUDOS in FS mode or in no-FS mode, by setting the 'p' bit to 0 or 1, respectively.
-This makes KUDOS possible to run also for devices that do not support the FS mode.
-At the same time, two devices MUST run KUDOS in FS mode if they both support it, as per {{ssec-update-function}}.
+This makes KUDOS possible to run also for peers that cannot support the FS mode.
+At the same time, two peers MUST run KUDOS in FS mode if they are both capable to, as per {{ssec-derive-ctx}}.
 The execution of KUDOS in no-FS mode is defined in {{no-fs-mode}}.

    * The sixth least significant bit is the "Preserve Observations" 'b' bit, see {{preserving-observe-signaling}}.
 The sender peer indicates its wish to preserve ongoing observations beyond the KUDOS execution or not, by setting the 'b' bit to 1 or 0, respectively.
 The related processing is defined in {{preserving-observe}}.